JAN BERRY — A SELECTED TIMELINE

 Seeds of a Jan & Dean Reunion

-• May 1983 — Agent Bill Hollingshead book a gig at the National Orange Show in San Bernardino to test the waters for a Jan & Dean reunion.
+• May 1983 — Agent Bill Hollingshead booked a gig at the National Orange Show in San Bernardino to test the waters for a Jan & Dean reunion.
 There were changes to the Bel Air Bandits lineup, with Randell Kirsch replacing Mark Ward on guitar and John Cowsill replacing Danny DeHart on drums.
 The National Orange Show crowd, nearly 4,000 strong, was just as enthusiastic for Jan & Dean as audiences had been between ’79 and ’81.
 The film Deadman’s Curve was playing in reruns, assuring that the duo was never out of the public eye for long during this era.

 Jan & the Aloha Band In Las Vegas